mvdwetering/ynca/docs/PRACTICALITIES.md

 ## Pure Direct mode

 There seem to be 2 ways to control PureDirect mode.
 Both ways seem to support `On` and `Off`.
-Unclear why there are 2 ways or to which models it applies.
+Unclear why there are 2 ways, or to which models it applies.

 ```
 @MAIN:PUREDIRMODE=?  e.g. RX-A810